ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     workflow_name = HelloWorld
     workflow_version = 1.0-SNAPSHOT

-This file contains settings for both OpenStack and AWS.
+This file contains settings for both OpenStack, Azure, and AWS.
 You will only need to fill out the fields that are relevant for your specific cloud environment.
     vim ~/.youxia/config

 For details about youxia configuration, see [here](https://github.com/CloudBindle/youxia#configuration).